Nukesor/pueue/README.md

 `pueue --stop-daemon` Daemon shuts down instantly.
 All running processes die.

 `pueue status` Shows the current state of the process and daemon as well as the processing state of the queue.
-`pueue show (--watch)` Shows the output of the currently running process. `show --watch` will only show the stdout output of the subprocess.
+`pueue show (--watch)` Shows the output of the currently running process. `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
-`show` on it's own will also print the stderr, which can be useful, if the subprocess prompts for user input (This is often piped to stderr).
+`show` on it's own will also print the stderr, which can be useful if the subprocess prompts for user input (This is often piped to stderr).
 `pueue log` Prints the output and statuses of all executed commands.

 `pueue start` Daemon will start to process the queue.
 This starts any paused processes as well (`SIGCONT`).